intel/ai-reference-models/benchmarks/language_modeling/tensorflow/lm-1b/README.md

 `models/benchmarks/common/tensorflow/logs` directory.
 The user can specify a different directory using `--output-dir`.

-Example log tail when benchmarking for latency or throughput:
+Example log tail when running for online or batch inference:
 ```
 Running warmup...
 Running benchmark...